microservices-march/messenger/README.md

 ## Requirements

 This project requires either `NodeJS` or `Docker` to run.
+Using `NodeJS` will recreate a local development environment.
+Using `Docker` will let you recreate a pseudo production environment.

 ### NodeJS

 This project uses `NodeJS`.
-The current version is specified in [`.tool-versions`](https://github.com/microservices-march/webhook-receiver/blob/main/.tool-versions). `NodeJS` is a rapidly evolving language which makes it critical to explicitly define which version is being used to avoid any potential errors due to mismatched versions.
+The current version is specified in [`.tool-versions`](https://github.com/microservices-march/messenger/blob/main/.tool-versions). `NodeJS` is a rapidly evolving language which makes it critical to explicitly define which version is being used to avoid any potential errors due to mismatched versions.

 We recommended that you use [asdf](https://asdf-vm.com/guide/getting-started.html) to manage your local `NodeJS` installation.
-Once you have `asdf` installed, you can run `asdf install` to automatically install the version of `NodeJS` specified in [`.tool-versions`](https://github.com/microservices-march/webhook-receiver/blob/main/.tool-versions).
+Once you have `asdf` installed, you can run `asdf install` to automatically install the version of `NodeJS` specified in [`.tool-versions`](https://github.com/microservices-march/messenger/blob/main/.tool-versions).

 <details>
 <summary>